AnonymousPlanet/thgtoa/guide.md

 -   After each use of your Host OS Windows (your VM shouldn't have Bluetooth at all), Go into the Device Manager, Select Bluetooth, Disable Device and Re-Enable device (this will force a randomization of the Bluetooth Address).

-### Eventlogs:
+### Event logs:

-Windows Eventlogs will keep many various informations that could contain traces of your activities such as the devices that were mounted (including Veracrytpt NTFS volumes for instance[^163]), your network connections, app crash informations and various errors.
+Windows Event logs will keep many various pieces of information that could contain traces of your activities such as the devices that were mounted (including Veracrypt NTFS volumes for instance[^163]), your network connections, app crash information and various errors.
 It's always best to clean those up regularly.
 Do not do this on the Decoy OS.

 -   Start , search for Event Viewer and launch Event Viewer: